- It is used to treat endometriosis.

 - Bone pain.

 - A very bad pituitary gland problem (pituitary apoplexy) has rarely happened with this drug.
 Most of the time, this has happened within 2 weeks after the first dose.
-Call the doctor right away if your child has a sudden headache, throwing up, passing out, mood changes, eye weakness, not able to move eyes, or change in eyesight.
+Call your doctor right away if you have a sudden headache, throwing up, passing out, mood changes, eye weakness, not able to move your eyes, or change in eyesight.